 National Blue Ribbon School

-Julia Green Elementary School is a 2020 National Blue Ribbon School, one of 367 schools in the country to receive this recognition.
+Julia Green Elementary School was recognized as a National Blue Ribbon School in 2020, one of 367 schools in the country to receive this recognition.
 The Blue Ribbon Award is a prestigious national honor presented to schools of excellence.

 Led by Principal Andrew Davis, Julia Green is now one of 17 MNPS Blue Ribbon Schools since the federal program’s start in 1982.